Low Mississippi River limits barges just as farmers want to move their crops downriver

 A narrowed shipping lane also means barges from different companies must squeeze into limited space, forcing backups and delays.

 The shallow river is especially striking given the height of the river just months ago.
-A huge snowpack in northern Minnesota and Wisconsin quickly melted, forcing riverfront communities such as Davenport, Iowa, and Savanna, Illinois, to hurriedly erect barriers to stay dry in late April and early May.
+A huge snowpack in northern Minnesota and Wisconsin quickly melted, forcing riverfront communities such as Davenport and Savanna, Illinois, to hurriedly erect barriers to stay dry in late April and early May.

 Though floodwaters quickly receded, they left behind mountains of underwater sand, forcing the Corps of Engineers to "dredge like crazy" to clear out a shipping channel, said Tom Heinold, who commands the Corps' Rock Island district spanning 312 miles (500 kilometers) of the Mississippi from northern Iowa south to Missouri.